formulae-org/formulae-js/composing_primer.md

 </expression>
 ```

-Note that the `Graphics.RasterGraphics` expression carries the image as base64-encoded PNG data in its `Value` attribute (abbreviated as `"..."` here).
+The image is passed natively via the API and referenced in the XML by `MediaRef="img-0"`.
 Any expression can appear as an inline item inside a paragraph, enabling multimodal prompts.

 ### Example 3 — Image generation and table